chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 0. Load the comments if the user clicks an anchor to jump to <code>#comments</code> section

 As we saw in [the statistics](#the-weigh-in "The Weigh In") of Disqus’ impact, these aren’t massive savings, but they’ll certainly help out some of my users whom I know are browsing on slow connections and slow mobile phones.

 ---

+We still have a small thorn when it comes to users without Javascript enabled.
+Of course, the <code>noscript</code> tag will display a message, <q>Please enable Javascript to view comments</q>, but there’s no way for those users to view the comments.
+Disqus does have [discussion pages](https://disqus.com/home/discussion/chrisburnell/a_slice_of_heaven_chris_burnell_28 "Disqus Discussion Page for A Slice of Heaven"), but the URL isn’t predictable enough to print this URL with my CMS dynamically; furthermore, the page doesn’t work without Javascript enabled.

+[A List Apart](http://alistapart.com "A List Apart") has a pretty nice solution to this in the same vein as Disqus, but it works without Javascript enabled, for example: [Client Education and Post-Launch Success Comments](http://alistapart.com/comments/client-education-and-post-launch-success#337686 "The Comments for Client Education and Post-Launch Success on A List Apart").
+Maybe if Disqus was able to give a similar URL back in the case where Javascript is disabled, but as it’s an external service, this doesn’t seem possible without Javascript. <code>https://disqus.com/comments/?url=http://chrisburnell.com/articles/a-slice-of-heaven</code> is a possible solution—let’s hope Disqus implements something like this soon.

+---